MYLE-01/HA-UpdateClimate/README.md

-me was not getting the window logic
+me was not getting the window logic so

-so

 I have change it

 sensors_on and sensors_off

 meaning:

 all sensors_on must be ON

 all sensors_off must be OFF

 if one not in the right state then logic is wrong (true)

+22 may got the seson logic right (leaning Python here)

 ## Service Example